MetaStudioLand/protocol-contracts/docs/tokens/MetaStudioToken.md

 function pause() external nonpayable
 ```

 Pause the contract aka `Emergency Stop Mechanism`.
-No action available on it except `unpause`
+No action available on the contract except `unpause`

 *Only owner can pause*